Past OPC President Archive

 John Corporon won numerous awards from the New Orleans Press Club, local Emmys in New York and a national Emmy in 1964 as executive producer for a documentary on the Ku Klux Klan.
 He retired in 1996 and was elected president of the OPC.

 Bill Holstein has been involved in international journalism since being dispatched to Hong Kong in 1979 as a young United Press International correspondent.
-After winning an OPC award for his coverage of China’s economic modernization, he rose to became Beijing bureau chief and returned to the United States in 1982.

 Larry Smith was born in Michigan in 1940, and graduated from the University of Michigan with a degree in English in 1962.
 He began his newspaper career with The Wyoming Eagle in Cheyenne, and subsequently worked as a reporter and editor with five newspapers, including The New York Daily News and The New York Times.

 Leonard Saffir spent a major part of his working career as a reporter, foreign correspondent, editor, columnist, publisher and author.
 He died died Jan.
 3, 2015 in Lake Worth, Fla.
 He was 84.